lucor001/qmk_userspace/README.md

    - `qmk compile -kb crkbd/rev4_1/standard -km lucor001`
 1. Assuming the compile completed successfully (there are often 2 warnings but no errors) then you can add this keymap to the external userspace build target:
    - `qmk userspace-add -kb <keyboard> -km <keymap>`
    - This will update qmk.json which will allow GitHub to actually have a build workflow and build the source for you!
+You will need to push qmk.json (and any other changes) back to your fork of this repository for this to work.
 See the original documentation below for additional details.
    - Also note that you can now use `qmk userspace-compile` to compile the firmware locally.
 1. At this point you just need to find the firmware *crkbd_rev4_1_standard_lucor001.uf2* inside the qmk_firmware directory and flash it to both halves of your keyboard.
    - For the left half, hold down the QWERTY "Q" key while plugging in the keyboard.
 This is the key 1 right from the very top left key (and may be labeled something else).
 This will open up a new USB flash device, simply drag the .uf2 file to this device.
 It will automatically flash the firmware and disconnect the USB flash device.
 After a short wait the keyboard will reboot and should turn on and connect as a keyboard.